 Rebooking process on Southwest

 If you are rebooking flights at the lower price, you don’t have to cancel them first.
 You can just hit the “change” button, and it will give you the option to search for a new flight.
+Update!
+Southwest has changed the terms and now, if you change the reservation, it will become non-refundable.
 Here is how you can access your reservation:

 You can book the same exact flight at the lower price with an automatic points refund/adjustment.
 When you get to the screen to review your changes, you can see the price of your old ticket compared to your new ticket and the amount of points that will be refunded.
 The default is to use the travel funds from your original booking, so you don’t have to input anything.